Questions can be raised about Tim Tebow’s NFL comeback, but it’s fair to give him one last chance in a new role.

 Tim Tebow more than likely won’t be getting a video tribute on the MetLife Stadium videoboards this fall.
 It remains to be seen whether Tebow will be on the Jacksonville Jaguars’ 53-man roster when Duval County’s finest hit the road to battle the New York Jets.
 For now, however, it appears that the 2007 Heisman Trophy winner, two-time college football national champion, and overall accoladed quarterback will spend at least a little time in teal and back.

 Tebow’s reported rearrival has sent shockwaves at a rare dull period on the football timeline.
 Per ESPN’s Jeff Darlington, “not everybody (in Jacksonville’s building is thrilled” about the potential Tebow deal.
-The debate has amongst observers and analysts.
+The debate over Tebow’s NFL inclusion has continued amongst observers and analysts.

 Some are interested to see what Tebow can do at tight end, a transition that has been debated ever since Tebow was preparing for the 2010 draft.
 Others have had their fill of Tebow, including New York sports fans who have now seen him invade both their football and baseball circles, as Tebow’s new NFL beginning stems from the end of a minor league baseball career in the New York Mets’ system.
 More observers wonder why Tebow has been invited back to the NFL while another polarizing quarterback, Colin Kaepernick, has not.